Our mission is to help children and adults form deep bonds with nature that will help transform and enrich their lives and their communities.

 She lives with her husband and three kids in Short Pump, Virginia.

-David is the co-dreamer, editor, and back-up manager of Tracks and Roots.
+David is the co-dreamer and an instructor for Tracks and Roots.
 He has his Bachelor’s of Science degree in Crop and Soil Environmental Science and has completed 2 years of graduate level ecology courses.
-He is an avid gardener, a hobby naturalist, and a wild edible plant expert.
+He is an avid gardener, a hobby naturalist, and a wild edible plant and wild mushroom expert.
 A trained martial artist and hobby war historian, he worked for the U.S. Army for 7 years as a military police officer.
 He resides in Short Pump, Virginia with his wife and three kids.

 Mackenzie is passionate about teaching, and all things wild.
 She has been leading edible and medicinal wild plant walks since 2012 as well as using wild plants and mushrooms to feed her own family, cutting her food bill in half some months.
 She teaches identification and use of wild plants, at home herbalism, and safe, beginner’s mushrooming skills.